trainordevs/SpaceCAD/README.md

 ## Introduction

-SpaceCAD is a simple MDT/CAD system I am creating that can be used by GTA RP servers.
-This system is completely free to use if self-hosted.
-There may (or may not be) a cloud hosted version later on in development.
+SpaceCAD is a simple MDT for GTA RP servers.

+## Features

+- Search civilians.
+- Search cehicles.
+- Create BOLOs.
+- View BOLOs.

+## Installation

+Please understand that this is a work in progress.
+You may download it at anytime but mileage may vary.

 ## Pull Requests/Issues